 Competent person (tester) - a person recognised by a water undertaker as having sufficient knowledge, experience and skills to enable them to carry out the task of commissioning and/or compliance test a RPZ valve properly.
 That is to say in a way which a person competent in this activity would expect it to be done.
 A competent person will also be able to recognise hazards and have an appreciation of their own limitations.
 To be a recognised tester a person shall have gained a recognised qualification in RPZ valve commissioning and/or compliance testing from a recognised testing provider.
-They shall also be a member of one of the RPZ tester sectors listed by WaterSafe.
+They shall also be a member of a scheme for RPZ testers recognised by the water industry (e.g. water undertaker approved contractor scheme or WaterSafe) unless recognised by the relevant water undertaker on a site specific basis.